jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 ___
 ### Question
-__Question 3.1d:__ What differences do you see between the maps of the two polarizations?

-__Question 3.1e:__ Which polarization is the most suitable to visually separate forest (F) and non-forest (NF)?

 __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for VV- and VH-polarization of each class (F, NF, P, W and B)?
 Which class shows the lowest and highest values?